Skip to main content

 The recursive insight is simple.
 The DP optimization is powerful.

-Master the recursive thinking, add memoization, and exponential becomes polynomial.
+Master the recursive thinking first (brute force), add memoization (top-down), then optimize to iteration (bottom-up), and exponential becomes polynomial.

 What Questions Arise for You?